JSingh1130/kanban-board/README.md

 - 💾 Tasks are saved in `localStorage` — they persist after refresh
 - 📱 Fully responsive (mobile-first design)
 - 🎨 Utility-first styling with Tailwind CSS (no UI libraries)
-- ♿️ Basic accessibility (keyboard + ARIA-friendly layout)
+- ♿️ Basic accessibility with ARIA roles and keyboard navigation

 ---